SEKOIA-IO/documentation/_shared_content/operations_center/detection/generated/built_in_rules_do_not_edit_manually.md

     A user has attempted to login several times (brute-force) on AzureAD and failed every time, all from the same source IP address and in a timerange of 5 minutes.

     - **Effort:** advanced

+??? abstract "Microsoft Entra ID (Azure AD) Abnormal Token"

+    Detects when Microsoft Entra ID (Azure AD) indicates that there are abnormal characteristics in the token such as an unusual token lifetime or a token that is played from an unfamiliar location.
+To use this feature, you must have an Microsoft Entra ID (Azure AD) Premium P2 license (https://docs.microsoft.com/en-us/azure/active-directory/identity-protection/overview-identity-protection).

+    - **Effort:** intermediate

+??? abstract "Microsoft Entra ID (Azure AD) Anonymous IP"

+    Detects when Microsoft Entra ID (Azure AD) identifies sign-ins from a risky IP address, for example, using an anonymous browser or VPN.
+To use this feature, you must have an Microsoft Entra ID (Azure AD) Premium P2 license (https://docs.microsoft.com/en-us/azure/active-directory/identity-protection/overview-identity-protection).

+    - **Effort:** advanced

+??? abstract "Microsoft Entra ID (Azure AD) Impossible Travel"

+    Detects when Microsoft Entra ID (Azure AD) identifies two user activities (a single or multiple sessions) originating from geographically distant locations within a time period shorter than the time it would have taken the user to travel from the first location to the second.
+To use this feature, you must have an Microsoft Entra ID (Azure AD) Premium P2 license (https://docs.microsoft.com/en-us/azure/active-directory/identity-protection/overview-identity-protection).

+    - **Effort:** master

+??? abstract "Microsoft Entra ID (Azure AD) Leaked Credentials"

+    Detects when Microsoft Entra ID (Azure AD) identifies that the user's valid credentials have been leaked.
+This sharing is typically done by posting publicly on the dark web, paste sites, or by trading and selling the credentials on the black market.
+To use this feature, you must have an Microsoft Entra ID (Azure AD) Premium P2 license (https://docs.microsoft.com/en-us/azure/active-directory/identity-protection/overview-identity-protection).

+    - **Effort:** master

+??? abstract "Microsoft Entra ID (Azure AD) Malicious IP"

+    Detects when Microsoft Entra ID (Azure AD) identifies a malicious IP address.
+An IP address is considered malicious based on high failure rates because of invalid credentials received from the IP address or other IP reputation sources.
+To use this feature, you must have an Microsoft Entra ID (Azure AD) Premium P2 license (https://docs.microsoft.com/en-us/azure/active-directory/identity-protection/overview-identity-protection).

+    - **Effort:** intermediate

+??? abstract "Microsoft Entra ID (Azure AD) Password Spray"

+    Detects when Microsoft Entra ID (Azure AD) indicates that multiple usernames are attacked using common passwords in a unified brute force manner to gain unauthorized access.
+To use this feature, you must have an Microsoft Entra ID (Azure AD) Premium P2 license (https://docs.microsoft.com/en-us/azure/active-directory/identity-protection/overview-identity-protection).

+    - **Effort:** intermediate

+??? abstract "Microsoft Entra ID (Azure AD) Sign-in From Unlikely Country"

+    Detects when Microsoft Entra ID (Azure AD) identifies sign-ins originating from geographically distant locations, where at least one of the locations may also be atypical for the user, given past behavior.
+To use this feature, you must have an Microsoft Entra ID (Azure AD) Premium P2 license (https://docs.microsoft.com/en-us/azure/active-directory/identity-protection/overview-identity-protection).

+    - **Effort:** master

+??? abstract "Microsoft Entra ID (Azure AD) Suspicious Browser"

+    Detects when Microsoft Entra ID (Azure AD) identifies suspicious sign-in activity across multiple tenants from different countries in the same browser.
+To use this feature, you must have an Microsoft Entra ID (Azure AD) Premium P2 license (https://docs.microsoft.com/en-us/azure/active-directory/identity-protection/overview-identity-protection).

+    - **Effort:** master

+??? abstract "Microsoft Entra ID (Azure AD) Suspicious IP"

+    Detects when Microsoft Entra ID (Azure AD) identifies a suspicious IP address.
+An IP address is considered suspicious based on high failure rates because of invalid credentials received from the IP address or other IP reputation sources.
+To use this feature, you must have an Microsoft Entra ID (Azure AD) Premium P2 license (https://docs.microsoft.com/en-us/azure/active-directory/identity-protection/overview-identity-protection).

+    - **Effort:** intermediate

+??? abstract "Microsoft Entra ID (Azure AD) Suspicious Inbox Forwarding"

+    Detects when Microsoft Entra ID (Azure AD) identifies suspicious email forwarding rules, for example, if a user created an inbox rule that forwards a copy of all emails to an external address.
+To use this feature, you must have an Microsoft Entra ID (Azure AD) Premium P2 license (https://docs.microsoft.com/en-us/azure/active-directory/identity-protection/overview-identity-protection).

+    - **Effort:** master

+??? abstract "Microsoft Entra ID (Azure AD) Threat Intelligence"

+    Detects when Microsoft Entra ID (Azure AD) identifies a sign-in activity that is unusual for the given user or is consistent with known attack patterns based on Microsoft's internal and external threat intelligence sources.
+To use this feature, you must have an Microsoft Entra ID (Azure AD) Premium P2 license (https://docs.microsoft.com/en-us/azure/active-directory/identity-protection/overview-identity-protection).

+    - **Effort:** intermediate

+??? abstract "Microsoft Entra ID (Azure AD) Token Issuer Anomaly"

+    Detects when Microsoft Entra ID (Azure AD) indicates that The SAML token issuer for the associated SAML token is potentially compromised.
+The claims included in the token are unusual or match known attacker patterns.
+To use this feature, you must have an Microsoft Entra ID (Azure AD) Premium P2 license (https://docs.microsoft.com/en-us/azure/active-directory/identity-protection/overview-identity-protection).

+    - **Effort:** advanced

+??? abstract "Microsoft Entra ID (Azure AD) Unfamiliar Features"

+    Detects when Microsoft Entra ID (Azure AD) identifies sign-ins with characteristics that deviate from past sign-in properties.
+To use this feature, you must have an Microsoft Entra ID (Azure AD) Premium P2 license (https://docs.microsoft.com/en-us/azure/active-directory/identity-protection/overview-identity-protection).

+    - **Effort:** intermediate

 ??? abstract "Okta MFA Brute-Force Successful"